The ethics of practicing teledermatology: What’s important to us?

 In June 2016, the American Medical Association published a report titled "Ethical Practice in Telemedicine" that provided a set of guidelines to physicians engaging with patients through online technology, based on whether the physician is simply responding with "advice" or is providing actual clinical services through telemedicine.
 Our offering at DermatologistOnCall® falls into the latter category of providing care.

 AMA's guidelines for physicians for such services are summarized as follows*: Uphold the standards of professionalism expected in in-person interactions; Follow appropriate ethical guidelines of relevant specialty; Adhere to telemedicine laws; Use the technology properly; Establish the patient's identity and determine appropriate care steps; Document the interaction; Ensure the tool enables an informed consent process; and Take steps to promote continuity of care.

 That can all sound very overwhelming for a care provider considering the delivery of care via telehealth.
 But a good telemedicine platform will already be well aligned with those AMA guidelines – eliminating the need for the provider to feel burdened by those guidelines.

 But let's face it – not all telehealth apps are created equal, and the same goes for teledermatology apps.
 Providers should do their due diligence on several platforms before determining which they feel most comfortable using personally and professionally.

 We welcome providers to learn more about the specific ways our solution supports those AMA guidelines and even goes further.
-Download our brief PDF report here to get the details, authored by our founder and Chief Medical Officer, Dr. Mark P. Seraly, practicing board-certified dermatologist.
+Download our brief PDF report here to get the details, authored by our founder, Dr. Mark P. Seraly, practicing board-certified dermatologist.